PAPER-64 Constraints on Reionization: The 21cm Power Spectrum at z=8.4: Abstract

 \section{Abstract}

 In this paper, we report new limits on 21cm emission from cosmic reionization based on a 135 day observing campaign with a 64-element deployment of the Donald C. Backer Precision Array for Probing the Epoch of Reionization (PAPER) in South Africa.
 This work extends the work presented in \citet{parsons_et_al2014} with more collecting area, a longer observing period, improved redundancy-based calibration, improved fringe-rate filtering, and updated power-spectral analysis using optimal quadratic estimators.
 The result is a new $2\sigma$ upper limit on $\Delta^2(k)$ of \mKlimit in the range $0.15<k<0.5\hMpci$ at $z=8.4$.
 This represents a three-fold improvement over the previous best upper limit.
 As we discuss in more depth in a forthcoming paper \citep{pober_et_al2015}, this upper limit supports and extends previous evidence against extremely cold reionization scenarios.
-We conclude with a discussion of implications for future 21cm reionization experiments, including the newly funded Hydrogen Epoch of Reionization Array.
+We conclude with a discussion of implications for future 21cm reionization experiments, including the newly funded Hydrogen Epoch of Reionization Array. \\ \textbf{The limits presented in this paper have been retracted: The erratum can be found in Appendix \ref{app:erratum}.}